julianandrews/sgf-render/README.md

 Examples:

-- 0       - Show the root node (usually before the first move).
+- `--node 0`: Show the root node (usually before the first move).
-- 7       - Show the 8th node (probably the 7th move) of the main variation.
+- `--node 7`: Show the 8th node (probably the 7th move) of the main variation.
-- 5,v1,12 - Advance to the 6th node advance 1 step down the first (non-main)
-            variation at that node, then advance 12 more steps.
+- `--node 5,v1,12`: Advance to the 6th node advance 1 step down the first (non-main) variation at that node, then advance 12 more steps.
 Show that node.
-- last    - Show the last node of the main variation.
+- `--node last`: Show the last node of the main variation.

 ### Custom styles